 Hollywood was serious about their message in an insane package.
 This movie was destined for greatness, but gathered the attention of J. Edgar Hoover and somehow disappeared from the box office.

 I have recently located my universal antagonist.
-Before I say what that is, I will mention that in the past, I have identified a direct connection between how cluttered my garage was to being able to carry out large and important projects with my vehicles, my yard or inside my house.
-It has been the vapor lock on my ambition and self esteem.
+Before I say what that is, I will mention that in the past, I have identified a direct connection between how cluttered my garage was and my ability to carry out large and important projects with my vehicles, in my yard, or inside my house.
+It has been the vapor lock on my ambition and self-esteem.
 I know this sounds silly, but there really is a demoralizing effect about it.

-This week, while Donna was on a family trip, I set up certain rules of my own design for my son’s to follow.
-The one most renegade, maverick, and provocative idea was to empty the dishwasher when the dishes are dry.
-Because the unit is then empty, we can put dirty dishes into it, as we are done with them.
+This week, while Donna was on a family trip, I set up certain rules of my own design for my sons to follow.
+The most renegade, maverick, and provocative idea was to empty the dishwasher when the dishes are dry.
+Because the unit is empty, we can put dirty dishes in it now that we are done with them.

-I know I am sounding ridiculous here, but I have a right to be elated here.
+I know I sound ridiculous, but I have a right to be elated.
 We have developed a bad habit from when our kids were babies.
-When the dishwasher was done, we left the clean dishes in it as we added dirty dishes to the sink in various stages of rinsed and not rinsed condition.
+When the dishwasher was done, we left the clean dishes in it while we added dirty dishes to the sink, in various stages of rinsing and non-rinsing.
 So when I am in Market Basket, there is still a glimmer within my soul to be creative and make something for dinner that makes you feel thankful to be alive to experience tastes.

-This week, employing all the soft, sweet mannered loving direction of Hitler, I convinced my sons to NEVER PUT ANYTHING INTO THE SINK when they are done with it.
+This week, employing all the soft, sweet, loving direction of Hitler, I convinced my sons to NEVER PUT ANYTHING INTO THE SINK when they are done with it.
 It was difficult, but with my fine resolve to be annoyingly persistent, they did well.
 The most outstanding side effect was that my ambition to cook was not stolen from me.
-We made burgers with Korean toppings, hand cut fries cooked in cast iron, chicken broccoli casserole, Asian dumplings and spinach artichoke dip.
-Not only did I put everything into the dishwasher after use, but I think I actually looked forward to the running and unloading, making everything a new again.
+We made Korean-topped burgers, hand-cut fries cooked in cast iron, chicken-broccoli casserole, Asian dumplings, and spinach-artichoke dip.
+Not only did I put everything in the dishwasher after use, but I think I actually looked forward to running and unloading it, making everything new again.

 I know that the days ahead will be difficult, but the payoff is immense.